astropy/halotools/docs/quickstart_and_tutorials/model_building/composing_models/hod_model_factory_overview.rst

 Structure of HOD/CLF model dictionarys
 ---------------------------------------

-As discussed in the :ref:`model_factory_overview`, the data structure of any composite model dictionary is a python dictionary.
+The data structure of any composite model dictionary is a python dictionary.
 The set of key-value pairs in this dictionary constitutes the complete set of instructions required to build the composite model.
 For HOD-style models, the keys of the composite model dictionary are the names of the galaxy population being modeled, e.g., `centrals` and `satellites`.
 The value of each key of an HOD-style composite model dictionary is itself a python dictionary; in Halotools lingo this second dictionary is called a *subpopulation dictionary*.
 This means that in HOD-style models, a composite model dictionary is actually a dictionary of dictionaries.
 So to build any HOD-style model, what you must do is build a collection of subpopulation dictionarys, and bundle the set of subpopulation dictionarys together into a composite model dictionary.
 The cartoon diagram below gives a schematic for the `~halotools.empirical_models.Zheng07` composite HOD model that we will look at in detail below.

 .. image:: hod_blueprint_structure.png